deynnialmazan/react-components/public/README.md

 # Dev e-Training - React page using components

 Hi!
-This is my React weppage using components.
+This is my React webpage using components.

 ## DEMO